Disco-Dave/get-programming-with-fsharp/notes.md

 * **NOTE:** "This way of working is a great fit for event-based architectures, where you record all changes to data over time as immutable events and versions of records."
 * We can use shadowing to avoid having to come up with nonsense names.

+### Lesson 11: Building Composable Functions
+* Overview:
+    * F# functions compared to methods
+    * Partial Application
+    * `|>` and `>>`
+* **NOTE:** No overloading with `let` bound functions
+* Difference between tupled and curried functions
+* Forward pipe operator `let (|>) (x: 'a) (f: 'a -> 'b): 'b = f x`
+* Compose operator `let (>>) (g: 'a -> 'b) (f: 'b -> 'c): ('a -> 'c) = fun a -> f (g a)`
+* The forward pipe operator should feel familiar to anyone who does shell scripting. `|`
+* "You’ll find that the pipeline is extremely useful for composing code together into a human-readable domain-specific language (DSL)."
+This what the author does in *Domain Modelling Made Functional*
+* You can use partial application to build simple wrapper like functions, like the date time example on page 128

+### Lesson 12: Organizing Code without Classes
+* Overview:
+    * Namespaces
+    * Modules
+    * How to use them with a standalone application
+* In F# we can follow a few simple rules to organize code:
+    * Place related types together in namespaces
+    * Place related stateless functions together in modules
+* Namespacing works exactly the same as it does in C# and VB.Net
+* We can open namespaces using the `open` keyword.
+Fun fact: this can be anywhere in your code
+* You can only store types and modules in namespaces
+* Modules can hold let-bound stuff
+* Modules are sort of like static classes
+* Modules are sort of like namespacing but can also store functions
+* You may also arbitrary nest namespaces and modules
+* Namespaces may span mutliple files, where modules can't
+* Use modules to store functions and types that are tightly coupled to those functions
+* Use namespaces to logically group types and modules

+### Lesson 13: Achieving Code Reuse in F#
+* High-order functions
+* Pass functions or interfaces as the first argument of functions.
+Useful for partial application